 Soundtracks are incidental, creating minimal techno or jerkily repeating the automated voices on London Transport: out botting the bot.

-Clips are filmed on an old iPhone, the substandard quality of footage somehow seeming an apt recording of the mundane presented realities, and creating emotional tone.
+Clips are filmed on an old iPhone, the substandard quality of footage seeming an apt recording of the quotidien presented realities, and creating emotional tone.

 My choices of garish Insta filters with oversaturated tints are wishful thinking; black and white a nod to nostalgia and old movies.